shmorri/docs-casa-prod/3.1.4/source/developer/ui-pages.md

 In addition, due to class `org.gluu.casa.core.navigation.PageInitiator` used by this template, an error page will be shown in case there is no user currently logged in or the session has expired.

 !!!
 Note:
-    If you want some plugin page to be accessed anonymously, you will have to create your own skeleton template based on general template.
+    If you want some plugin page to be accessed anonymously, you will have to create your own skeleton template.

 Particularly, the template allows page coders to define three named content fragments: